Cardi B calls community service for Queens strip club fight ‘best thing’ to happen to her

 “Community service ….I have to do a lot of hours today and I’m very sleepy ……..YOU DO THE CRIME YOU DO THE TIME!!!!!,” she tweeted on Thursday.

-On Friday, Cardi B tweeted that her “brains are burning from waking up early” for community service and studio time.
+She tweeted on Friday that her “brains are burning from waking up early” for community service and studio time.
 She said she did the crime, so she only had herself to blame.

-The rapper also attended an NYPD Girl Talk event on Friday.
-According to the NYPD, she “shared her rags to riches story.”
+The rapper also attended an NYPD Girl Talk event on Friday, and according to the NYPD, “shared her rags to riches story.”

 “She talked about her struggles and how she overcame them to achieve success,” NYPD Training tweeted.
 “She encouraged the girls to work hard and pursue their dreams, no matter how big or small they may be.
 Thank you @iamcardib.”